hashcloak/Meson/docs/docs/docs.md

   -provider # Flag to indicate you only want a provider config
 ```

 This will make a directory called `output/provider-name` with a file called `identity.public.pem`.
 Send us your public key to [info@hashcloak.com](info@hashcloak.com).
-We will then get your node added as a provider.
+We will then get your node added to the mixnet.
 Once you give is your public key you can get your node running with:

 ```bash
 docker service create \